Physical synchronization of soft self-oscillating limbs for fast and autonomous locomotion

-Animals achieve robust locomotion by offloading regulation from the brain to physical couplings within the body.
-Contrarily, locomotion in artificial systems often depends on centralized processors.
-Here, we introduce a rapid and autonomous locomotion strategy with synchronized gaits emerging through physical interactions between self-oscillating limbs and the environment, without control signals.
+\begin{sciabstract} Animals achieve robust locomotion by offloading regulation from the brain to physical couplings within the body.
+In contrast, locomotion in artificial systems often depends on centralized processors.
+We introduce a rapid and autonomous locomotion strategy with synchronized gaits emerging through physical interactions between self-oscillating limbs and the environment, without control signals.
 Each limb is a single soft tube that only requires constant flow of air to perform cyclic stepping motions at frequencies reaching 300 hertz.
-By combining several of these self-oscillating limbs, their physical synchronization enables tethered and untethered locomotion speeds that are orders of magnitude faster than comparable state-of-the-art.
-We demonstrate that these seemingly simple devices exhibit autonomy, including obstacle avoidance and phototaxis, opening up avenues for robust and functional robots at all scales.
+By combining several of these self-oscillating limbs, their physical synchronization enables locomotion speeds that are orders of magnitude faster than comparable state-of-the-art.
+Through body-environment dynamics, these seemingly simple devices exhibit autonomy, including obstacle avoidance, amphibious gait transitions, and phototaxis. \\ {\;}